1) The key

 No Spin.
 No deceptions.
 Just open and honest communication.
 He

-is more concerned about the welfare of the American people than
+is more concerned about the welfare of the people than about himself,

-about himself, and this is readily apparent in everything he says.
+and this is apparent in everything he says.
+He politely listens

-He listens politely to lobbyists, weighs the merit of their arguments,
+to lobbyists, weighs the merit of their arguments, but never bases

 2) He is leader

 in the finest sense of the word.
-Not dictating or micro-managing
+Not by dictating or micro-managing

-the way things will be, but by inspiring the best from everyone.
+the way he wants things, but by inspiring the best from everyone.

-By not seeking credit for himself, he receives accolades for the
+By not seeking credit for himself, he receives praise for the

 works that others accomplish in his name.